mrosandich/WPL2USB/README.md

 Takes a Windows Play List and copies the music files to a USB drive or any other selected drive/folder

-This is written in c# using visual studio 2012.
+This is written in c# using visual studio 2012 and set to .net 4.5.

 If you download open the WPL2USB.sln solution file with studio 2012